-23 I consider the proposed site is located where there is likely to be little, if any, customary fishing.
-Any customary fishing is likely to be by rod/line from a boat and some dredging, diving and set netting.
-Species targeted and caught may be rig, kahawai and terakihi.

-Available information on customary fishing is primarily qualitative information from submissions and quantitative catch information from customary authorisations.
-Further details on specific customary fishing information can be found in Appendix C.

-I have assessed likely customary fishing in the proposed site in Table 2 below.
+- I consider the proposed site is located where there is likely to be little, if any, customary fishing.
+Any customary fishing is likely to be by rod/line from a boat, or some diving and longlining.
+Species targeted and caught may be tarakihi. - Available information on customary fishing is primarily qualitative information from submissions and quantitative catch information from customary authorisations.
+Further details on specific customary fishing information can be found in Appendix C. - I have assessed likely customary fishing in the proposed site in Table 2 below.

-Table 2: Customary fishing methods used and species caught or targeted at the area of coastal permit U161243
+Table 2: Customary fishing methods used and species caught or targeted at the area of coastal permit U1701249

-Source of information Customary authorisations for Tory Channel Other information My assessment Methods used N/A Recreational fishers commonly use stationary and mobile rod/line methods, longlining and some dredging diving and set netting, so customary fishers may also use these methods.
-Rod/line from boat, some longlining and some dredging, diving and set netting are the most common methods for recreational fishers and may also be used by customary fishers.
-Species caught or targeted Scallops, oysters, paua, rig, kahawai, blue cod, rock lobster, kina, butterfish, flatfish, blue moki, mussels, hapuku, school shark,rig, hapuku, bluenose, cockle, crayfish, flatfish, oysters.
-Paua, crayfish, kina, butterfish, blue moki or green-lipped mussels are not typically found over the reef and algae-free substrate at the proposed site.
-The coastal permit area is likely to be too shallow for hapuku fishing.
-Rig, kahawai and terakihi likely to be the most commonly caught species at the coastal permit area.
-Blue cod could be caught at the coastal permit area, however mud bottom makes it unlikely.
+Source of information Customary authorisations for Port Gore, Cape Jackson, Alligator Head Other information My assessment Methods used N/A Recreational fishers commonly use stationary and mobile rod/line methods, diving and some longlining Rod/line from boat, diving and some longlining are the most common methods for recreational fishers and may also be used by customary fishers Species caught or targeted Paua, crayfish, scallops, kina, blue cod, butterfish, moki, tarakihi Paua, crayfish, kina, butterfish, moki or are not typically found over the reef and algae-free substrate at the proposed site No scallops were seen by the Davidson 2017 preliminary site survey Tarakihi is likely to be the most commonly caught fish at the proposed site It is unlikely many scallops are caught Blue cod could be caught at the coastal permit area, however mud bottom makes it unlikely

-&lt;sup>8 Fishing locations for customary authorisations are usually only reported at the Fisheries Management Area (FMA) or Quota Management Area (QMA) although more specific sites are sometimes identified.
+Fishing locations for customary authorisations are usually only reported at the Fisheries Management Area (FMA) or Quota Management Area (QMA) although more specific sites are sometimes identified.
 Customary authorisations issued under regulations 50 and 51 of the Amateur Regulations do not need to be routinely reported.

-&lt;sup>9 From January 2009 to April 2016 no customary authorisations with site-specific information were issued for Clay Point.
+&lt;sup>9 From January 2009 to April 2016 no customary authorisations with site-specific information were issued for Melville Cove.
 Customary authorisations for the Tory Channel and wider Marlborough Sounds were issued for a large number of species.